ocius/website/src/blog/we-have-to-future-proof-our-new-subs-right-from-the-start-2/index.md

 A cost-effective security hedge depends on maintaining Australia’s technological advantage.
 Innovation needs to be central to both our future submarine program and the 2016 white paper.

-_Martin Callinan and Alan Gray wrote _[Defence science and innovation: An affordable strategic advantage](https://www.aspi.org.au/publications/defence-science-and-innovation-an-affordable-strategic-advantage)_, a 2015 special report for the Australian Strategic Policy Institute._
+_Martin Callinan and Alan Gray wrote [Defence science and innovation: An affordable strategic advantage](https://www.aspi.org.au/publications/defence-science-and-innovation-an-affordable-strategic-advantage), a 2015 special report for the Australian Strategic Policy Institute._